vmware-archive/pcf-pipelines/upgrade-tile/README.md

 ## Troubleshooting

+## Known Issues

+#### Issue: ####
+Since the upgrade-tile pipeline pulls stemcells from PivNet, if any of your tiles are using non-ubuntu stemcells (CentOS, for example) you won't be able to use the upgrade-tile pipeline to upgrade your tile.

 #### Error message: ####
    ```
    could not resolve template vars: yaml: line 67: did not find expected key”